-Each student begins his or her Honors experience in the same way: in a day-long series of events run by upperclass Honors students designed to ease the transition to college, establish bonds with each other, and have a lot of fun along the way.
+Each student begins their Honors experience in the same way: in a day-long series of events run by upperclass Honors students designed to ease the transition to college, establish bonds with each other, and have a lot of fun along the way.
 Before the regular college orientation begins, Honors students meet each other and learn about the program, engage in a common read discussion, sit in on a sample Honors class, do a self-portrait, participate in some group work, and watch a film.
 Along the way, we have lots of time to eat, get to know each other, and, like these students, run around campus like maniacs.

 Pizza with Profs & Profs Pick the Flick

 Faculty and student collaboration is at the heart of the Honors program.
 While there are many opportunities for Honors students to interact with faculty outside the classroom, possibly the most popular is the "Pizza with Profs" program in which faculty talk informally with Honors students about one of their areas of research or outside interests.
 Other chances to work with faculty outside the classroom include the "Profs Pick the Flick" film series, the Honors independent summer research grant program, and Honors-sponsored trips to regional and national academic conferences.
 Here, Prof. Jeff McCarthy, former chair of Environmental Studies, grabs a piece of pizza before speaking with Honors students about the changing perceptions of Nature through the years.